mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

 and `notInClass`—`noneOf`.)

 Then I profiled the parsers and found out that numeric helpers like `decimal` can be a nasty bottleneck.
-I'll save your time and won't show details.
+I'll save your time and won't show the details here.
 Right now I'm working on a PR that should heavily optimize all numeric parsers in Megaparsec (let's say “no” to `read`-based implementations!).
 At the time of writing it's not ready yet, but I've put faster implementations of `decimal` and `scientific` (borrowed mostly from